MathurinD/MathurinD.github.io/_posts/2025-08-27-crispr-ko-screens.md

 |---------|--------|

 I chose on purpose a rather extreme case to show you that selection screens are really not expensive.
 For most cell lines medium only needs to be changed every 2-3 days so the cost can be divided accordingly, and medium is cheaper (e.g [RPMI](https://www.thermofisher.com/order/catalog/product/fr/en/11875093) which reduces the cost even further.
 If you look for a fast phenotype like the activity of a pathway you might not even need to change your culture medium.
 In such cases the cell culture cost could be as low as \\$50 for a perturbation of all human genes.
 A custom library on the other hand will cost you more that the Brunello from addgene.
 30bp oligos cost about \\$30 from most provider so for a 2000 genes library that would be \\$6000.
 Addgene can afford the small cost because they generated a large batch that they sell off with a comfortable margin.
+For smaller panels, use [arrayed screening](https://www.thermofisher.com/fr/en/home/life-science/genome-editing/crispr-libraries.html).
 <!-- Note that addgene also provides the plasmid DNA library with the virus pool so you can always make more if needed, but beware of balancing -->

 ## Cheapest scenario